-LAND AND SOILS HUMAN IMPACT ECOLOGICAL EFFECT ECOSYSTEM SERVICES EMAD MAD SOLES HOMEN IMPRE ECOLOGICAL ELT ECT IMPACTED Heavy metals from sedimentary and aerosolization processes, transport, energy production, industrial sources, contaminated sites, extractives industry Neurological development, harmful effects on the nervous, cardiovascular , digestive and immune systems, lungs and kidneys Toxicity build-up in food chains Reduction of available food due to contamination Pesticides Cancer; sterility and other reproductive disorders Disappearance of bees, other insects and butterflies, reptiles, birds and mammals Control of pests, vectors Plastic debris and litter Various leachates Congested alimentary Reduction in productivity causing potential harmful effects systems, leading to starvation.
-Toxicity build-up in fodder and prey and cycling of nutrients Distorted predator prey dynamics Pharmaceuticals from use of antibiotics in livestock Immunity suppression; increased antimicrobial resistance Soil microbial populations developing new resistant forms Provisioning services: Productivity of soil and livestock
+LAND AND SOILS HUMAN IMPACT ECOLOGICAL EFFECT ECOSYSTEM SERVICES IMPACTED Heavy metals from sedimentary and aerosolization processes, transport, energy production, industrial sources, contaminated sites, extractives industry Neurological development, harmful effects on the nervous, digestive and immune systems, lungs and kidneys Toxicity build-up in food chains Reduction of available food due to contamination Pesticides Cancer; sterility and other reproductive disorders Disappearance of bees, other insects and butterflies, reptiles, birds and mammals Control of pests, vectors Plastic debris and litter Various leachates causing potential Congested alimentary systems, leading to Reduction in productivity and cycling of nutrients harmful effects starvation.
+Toxicity build-up in fodder and prey Distorted predator prey dynamics Pharmaceuticals from use of antibiotics in livestock Immunity suppression; increased antimicrobial resistance Soil microbial populations developing new resistant forms Provisioning services: Productivity of soil and livestock

-Pollution with toxic heavy metals presents public health risks around the world - especially for children .
+Pollution with toxic heavy metals presents public health risks around the world - especially for children ^{26,27}.
 Sources of heavy metal pollution include a variety of industrial, household and agricultural activities, including mining and smelting operations, coal and other fuel burning, pigment and dye production, chemical and pharmaceutical production, leather tanning, informal recycling of lead-acid batteries and electronic waste, pesticide and fertilizer use, and mismanagement of household and industrial waste.
 Although the specific impacts vary by pollutant and exposure pathway, these often include damage to internal organs and the nervous system causing developmental impairments, non-communicable diseases and sometimes cancer.
 Once released into the environment, these metals do not biodegrade and can jeopardize ecological and human health for generations.